Notice

 car in a driveway during a rainstorm

-A weather system is expected to move through Mississauga on Saturday, May 23, bringing periods of rain and the potential for gusty winds.
+A weather system is moving through Mississauga on Saturday, May 23, bringing periods of rain and the potential for gusty winds.

 Driving and outdoor safety